 Introduction

 By order of the Supreme Court of Alabama jury trials have been suspended in Alabama’s Unified Judicial System until September 14, 2020, amid the COVID-19 pandemic.
 These Guidelines set forth suggestions for Alabama’s trial courts to consider in the resuming jury trials.
-The guidelines graft heavily from the report issued by the U.S. Courts COVID-19 Task Force Report issued on June 4, 2020, as well as the Alabama Judges Pandemic Practices Bench Book issued by the Alabama Law Institute.
+The guidelines graft heavily from the report issued by the U.S. Courts COVID-19 Task Force Report issued on June 4, 2020, information gathered from federal and other state courts, as well as the Alabama Judges Pandemic Practices Bench Book issued by the Alabama Law Institute.

 I. Communicating Safety to the Prospective Jurors and to the Public.